File information

 Follower, Animal, NPC, Child?

 Every basic follower in the game and most follower mods were created based on these two categories.
-Other characters in the game and within other mods aren't added to the appropriate factions and are also not given a mental state appropriate for use as a follower, so they are not detected by the original follower system.
-Such as an enemy who is able to be or already is aggressive toward the player and is not suitable as a follower.
+Popular tutorials that teach you how to create a basic follower use this format.
+Other characters in the game and within other mods aren't added to the appropriate factions and were not given a mental state that's appropriate for use as a follower, so they are not detected by the original follower system.
+Such as an enemy who is aggressive, or a quest NPC.

-MFF can detect four different categories: the follower, the animal follower, the NPC (non-followers), and children.
+MFF can detect four different categories: the follower, the animal follower, the NPC (non-followers) and whether or not they're a child.
+NPCs and child detection will require some activation.

-The biggest difference is with how recruitment is handled.
-The mental state of characters is stored upon recruitment and retrieved upon dismissal.
-This allows for the use of any character in the game or found in mods to be used to as a follower.
+The largest difference is in how recruitment is handled.
+In Multiple Followers Framework, the mental state of characters is stored upon recruitment and retrieved upon dismissal.
+This allows for any character in the game to be used as a follower, or any characters found in mods.

-* You shouldn't recruit an important NPC during a quest or you might get stuck in the quest.
+* You shouldn't recruit an important quest-NPC during their quest, or you might get stuck in that quest and it could break.

 Why can I give Animal Followers hidden weapons and mounts?
 They won't use it.